faucetsdn/udmi/docs/tech_primer.md

 ## Device

 Hardware that exists in the building that can change state in a way that can be machine communicated.
 A potentiometer or a flow switch is a device if it is monitored by a digital system.
 A commissioning valve or damper with no communication is not a device.

 ## Devices Classification

 Various adjectives qualify the different flavors of a "device" found in a building.
 More than one can apply, and each has a specific technical meaning/definition (i.e. they are not subjective).

 ### Connectivity

 How data is moved around on-prem

--   **Analog**: The device uses an analog connection (1-10V, 4-20mA etc)
 -   **Serial**: The device does not have an IP address, rather uses a wired serial connection.
 -   **Networked**: The device has its own IP address and presence on the wired or wireless IP network.
 -   **Bridged**: The device is on an isolated wired or wireless network behind a gateway device that is networked.

 ### Ingestion